Tim Anderson Player Props: White Sox vs. Angels

 Angels Pitching Rankings

-- The Angels' 4.17 team ERA ranks 15th among all league pitching staffs.
+- The Angels have the 16th-ranked team ERA across all MLB pitching staffs (4.23).

-- The Angels rank 13th in baseball in home runs given up (60 total, 1.1 per game).
+- The Angels rank 13th in baseball in home runs allowed (61 total, 1.1 per game).

+- The Angels will look to Barria (1-2) in his second start this season.

+- His most recent appearance was out of the bullpen on Sunday when the righty threw one inning against the Miami Marlins, surrendering no earned runs while allowing only one hit.

 © 2023 Data Skrive.
 All rights reserved.